Lomalagi navigation bar

 Dining Grounds

-The pool at Lomalagi
+The pool at Lomalagi with waterfall and hammocks

 Our swimming pool is 80' x 20', in an "S" shape and contains over 100,000 gallons of filtered sea water.
 It's the largest pool on the island!
 Two giant waterfalls interact with the pool and there are several secluded sunning spots.
-Lomalagi faces due North so we have sun at the pool all day long.

 MaxiaPacific